 From Donald Draper to James Bond, even Barney Stinson, a well-tailored suit makes a man look most striking.
 If your groom doesn’t own one yet, now is the perfect time to invest in something that he’ll wear for the rest of his life!
 And… it’s a lot less expensive than you may think!
-Custom suits can const thousands of dollars, but most well known and popular brands have off-the-rack suits in their stores that are a fraction of the price.
+Custom suits can cost thousands of dollars, but most well known and popular brands have off-the-rack suits in their stores that are a fraction of the price.
 Gray and Navy are a strong compliment to most women’s outfits, whereas pinstripes or plaid tends to distract the eye.
-There’s no substitute for a well tailored suit.
-Just make sure you find out your measurements before buying!
+There’s no substitute for a well tailored suit, just make sure you find out your measurements before buying!
+Keep reading to get some tips for engagement style for grooms!

 Mix It Up